-10 Festivals & Events in Kerala Depicting Its Rich Cultural Heritage
+Thrilling Boat Races and Colorful Festivals of Kerala Depicting Its Rich Cultural Heritage

 Kerala is known for its rich cultural legacy.
 Its varied culture is shaped by the three prominent religions of Hinduism, Islam and Christianity.
 Attractive statuettes, melodious compositions and wonderful dance forms can be seen in the momentous development of Kerala’s cultural ethnicities.
-Festivals equally play the important role in making Kerala world famous and most loved tourist destination.
-Be it Onam or Snake Boat Race; Kerala celebrates its festivals with devotion and enthusiasm.
-Let’s take a look at various Kerala festivals and events celebrated throughout the year.
+Festivals of Kerala are equally play the important role in making Kerala world famous and most loved tourist destination.
+Kerala people celebrate all festivals with lots of Joy and enthusiasm.
+Be it Onam or Snake Boat Race; Kerala celebrates its festivals with devotion.
+Let’s take a look at various festivals and boat races of Kerala that are celebrated throughout the year.

 - Overview of the Festival – “Pongala” is among the important festivals of Attukal Bhagavathy Temple.The festival begins with the harmonious interpretation of the story of the Goddess (Kannaki Charitam) in the “Kappukettu ceremony”.
 The story raises the existence of Kodungallur Bhagavathy and the assassination of the Pandyan King.
 The song will carry on for all the 9 days preceding Ponkala.
 This festival memorializes the triumph of Good over Evil.

 - Time of Celebration – The 10 days’ long festivity begins in the Malayalam month of Makaram-Kumbham i.e. February – March on the Karthika star.

 - Main Attractions – Convoys of multi-coloured hovers of the god from all around carried with splendour and religious zeal by the disciples assembling in the temple buildings offers a pleasing experience.

 4 – Gramam: Kerala Village Fair in Kovalam